TwitchSolvesCube/TwitchSolvesCubeV2/README.md

 - `!normal` or `!norm` (brings back cube from blind)
 - `!speednotation` or `!sn`
+  - These keyboard shortcuts are from https://cstimer.net/
 <img src="https://github.com/TwitchSolvesCube/TwitchSolvesCubeV2/blob/main/media/VirtualCubeKeyMap.png"  width="478" height="269">

-These keyboard shortcuts are from https://cstimer.net/
-- `!normalnotation` or `!nn`
+- `!normalnotation` or `!nn` to remove speednotation

 # Contributing